ClabEnergyProject/SEM-nuclear-renewables/README.md

   - input data (solar and wind capacity factors, demand) are in directory of each model

-results (will upload to Zenodo upon publication)
+results (will upload to Zenodo upon publication; Zenodo uploads require publication details)

   - base case main text